At Da Lat's Biological Museum, a Demented Homage to Vietnam's Vanishing Wildlife | Saigoneer

 The animals

 Museums with limited, or no, information about their exhibits are something of a specialty in Vietnam.
 Take the Geological Museum in Saigon, for example.
 It makes one wonder about the intention of certain museum curators here: were they forced into the job and are therefore doing the bare minimum?
 Are they rebelling against the very concept of a museum?
-Or do they just love a minimalist aesthetic and don't want to clutter walls with needlessly wordy descriptions?
+Do they just love a minimalist aesthetic and don't want to clutter walls with needlessly wordy descriptions?
 Or perhaps they want to foster self-learning?

 Whatever the case, the Tay Nguyen Biological Museum is a prime example of curatorial withholding: about a dozen rooms on the second floor are packed with all types of taxidermy mammals, insects, reptiles and arachnids, yet you will find nary a scrap of information other than the species name in both Vietnamese and Latin.